-- Objective 1.A: Reduce the risk of pedestrian-involved collisions - Policy 1.A.1: Study implementing a Vision Zero policy before 2024 - Policy 1.A.2: Annually review the number, locations, and contributing factors of pedestrian related collisions to identify and implement ongoing improvements and countermeasures at key locations throughout the transportation network. - Policy 1.A.3: Identify opportunities to reduce exposure for people walking by reducing crossing distances and enhancing pedestrian visibility. - Policy 1.A.4: Study the need for 15 mph School Zone speed limits and adopt in appropriate locations by 2022. - Objective 1.B: Improve accessibility of the pedestrian environment for people with disabilities - Policy 1.B.1: Inventory sidewalks, curb ramps, and pedestrian actuation buttons within Santa Clara to determine whether ramps are missing and/ or do not meet current standards. - Policy 1.B.2: Maintain the sidewalk repair program which assists residential property owners with sidewalk repair/ replacement and repair sidewalks damage caused by City-owned street trees.
+- Objective 1.A: Reduce the risk of pedestrian-involved collisions - Policy 1.A.1: Study implementing a Vision Zero policy before 2024. - Policy 1.A.2: Annually review the number, locations, and contributing factors of pedestrian related collisions to identify and implement ongoing improvements and countermeasures at key locations throughout the transportation network. - Policy 1.A.3: Identify opportunities to reduce exposure for people walking by reducing crossing distances and enhancing pedestrian visibility. - Policy 1.A.4: Study the need for 15 mph School Zone speed limits and adopt in appropriate locations by 2022. - Objective 1.B: Improve accessibility of the pedestrian environment for people with disabilities - Policy 1.B.1: Inventory sidewalks, curb ramps, and pedestrian actuation buttons within Santa Clara to determine whether ramps are missing and/ or do not meet current standards. - Policy 1.B.2: Maintain the sidewalk repair program which assists residential property owners with sidewalk repair/ replacement and repairs sidewalk damage caused by City-owned street trees.

-- Policy 1.B.3: Consider creating program to require sidewalk inspections, and repairs when necessary, when properties within Santa Clara are being sold before the sale can close. - Policy 1.B.4: Update Santa Clara's ADA Transition Plan and prioritize the implementation of required improvements. - Policy 1.B.5: Continue and streamline the program where pedestrians with mobility impairments can request accessibility improvements at specific locations.
+- Policy 1.B.3: Consider creating program to require sidewalk inspections, and repairs when necessary, at the point-of-sale or transfer of real estate property. - Policy 1.B.4: Update Santa Clara's ADA Transition Plan and prioritize the implementation of required improvements. - Policy 1.B.5: Continue and streamline the program where pedestrians with mobility impairments can request accessibility improvements at specific locations.
 These locations could be added to the capital improvements list or maintenance list and prioritized and implemented accordingly. - Policy 1.B.6: Work with accessibility groups and advocates to test and implement new, alternative technologies (as appropriate) that are focused on improving accessibility and mobility for those with mobility impairments.

-© Comfortable
+Oracle Comfortable

-Identify pedestrian improvements that create an easy-to-navigate and comfortable pedestrian environment.
+Identify pedestrian improvements that create an easyto-navigate and comfortable pedestrian environment.